Misterblue/PrimMesher/README.md

 And, any corrections to the above history are appreciated.

-## TODO (as of 20170704):
+## TODO (as of 20190515):

 - Incorporate the additional LOD sculpty levels from OpenSimulator:ubODEMeshing/ScupltMesh.cs;
-- Decide if code reorganizationin OpenSimulator:ubODEMeshing/SculptMesh.cs is significant or cosmetic;
+- Decide if code reorganization in OpenSimulator:ubODEMeshing/SculptMesh.cs is significant or cosmetic;
+- Review and encorporate any functional changes from the [LibreMetaverse] version;

 [LibreMetaverse]: https://bitbucket.org/cinderblocks/libremetaverse/src/master/
 [libOpenMetaverse]: https://github.com/openmetaversefoundation/libopenmetaverse